The Council of advisors is responsible for setting the strategic direction of the Progressive International.

 Sarika is a part of the autonomous women’s movement in India and works with caste based sex workers, manual scavengers, Dalit, tribal, and Muslim women.
 She was instrumental in setting up the first one-stop crisis center in India for women survivors of violence.
 Sarika works closely with progressive social movements across India.

 Ahdaf Soueif is the author of the bestselling novel The Map of Love.
-Her account of the Egyptian revolution of 2011, Cairo: a City Transformed, came out in 2014.
+Her account of the Egyptian revolution of 2011, Cairo: Memoir of a City Transformed, came out in 2014.
 She is the Founder and Chair of the Palestine Festival of Literature (PalFest) and a widely published political and cultural commentator.

 Keeanga-Yamahtta Taylor is an author and professor of African American Studies at Princeton University.
 Her books include From #BlackLives Matter to Black Liberation, How We Get Free: Black Feminism and the Combahee River Collective and Race for Profit: How Banks and the Real Estate Industry Undermined Black Homeownership.
 She is also a contributing writer to The New York Times and The New Yorker.

 Ece Temelkuran is one of Turkey’s best- known novelists and political commentators, appearing in the Guardian, New York Times, New Statesman, and Der Spiegel.
 Her recent novel Women Who Blow on Knots won the 2017 Edinburgh International Book Festival First Book Award.
 She is the recipient of the PEN Translate Award, the New Ambassador of Europe Prize, and “Honorary Citizenship” from the city of Palermo for her work on behalf of oppressed voices.